jordansissel/sysadvent/2011/10/article.md

 ## Putting it together in a parameterized script

-After experimenting with the grunt command line tool, it’s time to put together a script.
+After experimenting with the `grunt` command line tool, it’s time to put together a script.
 You can find the statements you ran from the command line in the `~/.pig_history file` on the master node.
 You can simply copy and paste them into a script.
-I called mine mail_domain_stat.pig.
-I also parameterized the input and output of the script by including the variables $INPUT and $OUTPUT, which will be passed to the script when it will be called.
+I called mine `mail_domain_stat.pig`.
+I also parameterized the input and output of the script by including the variables `$INPUT` and `$OUTPUT` which will be passed to the script when it will be called.
 Here’s the script:

     REGISTER file:/home/hadoop/lib/pig/piggybank.jar;
     DEFINE EXTRACT org.apache.pig.piggybank.evaluation.string.EXTRACT();